scrapbird/scrapbird.github.io/_posts/2017-11-09-chasing-necurs.md

 ## Monitoring Workstation

 The monitoring workstation is pretty simple, just an ubuntu machine running wireshark.
+The only thing that might need to be mentioned here is that the redzone network is configured to allow promiscuous mode so that packet capture is possible.

 ## Infected Necurs Host

 The infected necurs host is where it got complicated.
 Necurs contains a few anti VM / anti debugger techniques that made it harder to debug and analyze.
-Because of my future intel generating plans for the future I didn't want to simply infect a host and let it run, I wanted to be able to instrument the binary to automatically track new modules loaded, configs, email templates etc.
+Because of my future intel generating plans I didn't want to simply infect a host and let it run, I wanted to be able to instrument the binary to automatically track new modules loaded, configs, email templates etc.

 Necurs also contains a rootkit, with a driver and a usermode module that communicate with each other.
 This makes it harder to debug as well.
-As such I spent some time reversing the sample to patch out the rootkit, anti vm, and anti debugger code.
+As such I spent some time reversing the sample to patch out the rootkit, anti VM, and anti debugger code.
 It isn't perfect and the sample still does create some junk files on the OS but it can be run as a standalone executable with a debugger attached, enabling some pretty cool instrumentation in the future.

 ## Patched Sample